Farid Zoland: Early life

 He comes from a family of musicians with father Jalil Zaland and siblings Shahla Zaland and Wahid Zaland.

 Education

-After receiving preliminary education in music from his father in Kabul, Zaland continued a formal education in music at the University of Tehran.
+After receiving preliminary education in music from his father in Kabul, Zaland received formal education in music at the University of Tehran.
 He studied music score, theory, and composition at the University of Southern California from 1980 to 1982.

 Career

-Zoland went on to compose and produce many of the most iconic Iranian songs for major artists like Dariush Eghbali, Ebi, Googoosh, Hayedeh, Leila Forouhar, and Moein.
+Zoland went on to compose and produce many of the most iconic Iranian songs for major artists like Dariush, Ebi, Googoosh, Hayedeh, Leila Forouhar, and Moein.
 He has also collaborated with American musicians, namely Lloyd Miller.

 He has also had minor acting roles.